Kraignos/nightwatch/README.md

 # Nightwatch
+Manage your Watcher definitions in a beautiful way.

-Nightwatch is an Elastic Search plugin which allows you to deal with Percolator and Watcher features on your Elastic Search cluster.
+Nightwatch is an Elastic Search plugin which runs on your cluster and is based on Angular & Angular Material.

-You can:
-* Create, edit and delete percolators
-* Create and delete watchers

-Nightwatch is based on Angular & Angular Material.

 ## Installation